- Computers & Software»

 7 Free and Open Source Software for Windows PC

-Open source software is software that is available even with its source code: Source code means the list and compiled code used when designing the software.
+Free and Open source software are available even with or without its source code: Source code means the list and compiled code used when designing the software.
 Open source software is available as operating system e.g Ubuntu or as application e.g Libre Office, for various Linux Distros and Windows operating systems.

-Worth noting is that most open source software is designed and made available for free to the general public.
+Worth noting is that most open source and free software are designed and made available for free to the general public.
 Availability of open source software implies that users who cannot afford, do not have to spend money for proprietary off the shelf software.
 The purpose of open source initiative is to avail and spread open source and free software to everyone.

 Another feature that open source movement is proud of is that open source software is based on trusted reliability and stability.
 This explains why Linux operating systems are the most trusted and recommended in configurations that demand utmost stability, reliability and security, like for servers and critical mission systems.